Lande21/RolandeU.github.io/README.md

 I HIT 1.5K COMMITS YAY!!!
 read book today page 230💚finally finished the book, Looking for a new book

-I got the offer letter and i am waiting for the
+I got the offer letter and i am waiting for the next step

 Occasion: 24'
 Day 18